kadukko/magic-transporters-api/readme.md

 # Magic Transporters API Documentation

 Welcome to the Magic Transporters API documentation.
-This API allows you to manage and interact with the transportation services offered by Magic Transporters.
-The API provides endpoints for user management, booking transport, tracking transport status, and more.
+This API project was developed to test my knowledge for a Node.js Developer position at Unifi Solutions.
+The API allows you to manage and interact with the transportation services offered by Magic Transporters.

 ## Table of Contents